patrickleboutillier/jcscpu-hw/jcsdemo/jcsdemo.srcs/README.md

-# How to use the JSCCPU Basys-3 Demo
+# How to use the JCSCPU Basys-3 Demo

 The demo uses different modes to allow the user to try out the different components that build up the CPU.
 The following IO elements of the Basys-3 board are used in the demo: